Fighting someone bigger (heavier) than you:

 - His/her weight also means that they are likely to be slower; in moving around, in throwing techniques and getting out of the way of things.
 You need to use this to your advantage!

-A few other things on fat people:
+A few other things on big dudes:

 - Mostly they will get tired quicker than thinner people, this isn’t always going to happen but it is pretty common.
+Think about most body builders on youtube — they admit to doing absolutely NO cardio.

 - The fat acts as a bit of a cushion, protecting the body.
 It means they are less likely to get hurt by body shots, however it doesn’t protect other areas anymore than normal.

-Big vs Little guy fight:
+Big vs Little Guy Fight:

 Notice the movement the smaller guy takes right away, staying evasive and being explosive.
 But once he gets caught against the ropes, he takes immediate damage.
 It’s like a bee vs a human — you have to sting and get away quick, otherwise you’ll get swatted and you’re finished.